yext/studio/docs/developer/components.md

 Each component file is expected to export exactly one functional React component.

-The component must either be a default export, or the named export should match the name of the file, for instance `Banner.tsx` would export a function named `Banner`.
+The component must be the default export. for instance `Banner.tsx` would export a function named `Banner`.
 Note that React itself requires components to start with a capital letter.